 Residence hall exterior doors that are not monitored by staff are generally kept locked.
 Emergency exit doors are locked 24 hours a day.
 The Housing and Residence Life Handbook describes safety, security, and other emergency information for University housing residents, including the issuance of keys and access cards to enter assigned rooms and apartments and building security desk staffing.
-Resident Assistants routinely walk the residence halls and UPD Officers routinely patrol the campus.
+RAs and UPD Officers routinely walk the residence halls and parking lot areas.

 Facilities Services provides custodial services and maintains the buildings, grounds, and utility systems on the Main Campus, AEGD Building, and Metroplex.
-Housing and Residence Life staff provide custodial services, maintain buildings, and provide grounds work at the residence halls.
+Housing and Residence Life staff provide custodial services, maintain buildings and provide grounds work at the residence halls.
 Other vendors provide similar services at WSU Old Town, WSU South, WSU West NCAT and WSU Haysville.
 University community members are encouraged to report maintenance problems to Facilities Services, including lighting and elevator concerns.